ISUgenomics/bioinformatics-workbook/projectManagement/Intro_projectManagement.md

   overlay_image: /assets/images/dna.jpg
 ---

+# Project Management

 # Introduction to Project Management

+Project management is an ongoing learning endeavor to discover what works well for you and your team.
+What is presented here is a project management system that has evolved in the Genome Informatics Facility at Iowa State University, which is tasked with analyzing dozens of projects every year.

-Project management is defined as the process of keeping track of the many aspects of a project from experimental design through publication.
+Project management is defined as the process of keeping track of the many inputs and outputs of a project from experimental design through publication.

-There are five main aspects to project management.
+Many components of a project are generated, in an attempt to organize the inputs and outputs of a project.
+How these components relate to each other and their organized is directly related to project management.

+The main components of project management include but may not be limited to:

-  * Folders and Files
+  1. Folders and Files
-  * Notebook record of commands, thought process and related code
+  2. Notebook record of commands, thought process and related code
-  * Communication and Discussion
+  3. Communication and Discussion
-  * ToDo list
+  4. ToDo list
-  * Record of your time spent
+  5. Record of your time spent

-## Learning Objectives

-The overall goal of a solid project management process is the ability for a new person to join a project and be able to reproduce everything that has gone before and carry the project forward.
-This requires that all aspects of the project have the following properties.

-* Reproducibility (version, hash, date of download)
-* Location
-* Date
-* Version Control

-With these properties in mind, this tutorial will step through each of the main aspects of project management.
+The rest of this tutorial steps through the components of project management, how they are related and importantly how the adoption of some very simple rules help integrate these components and do not come with a large learning curve that can be prohibitive to quick adoption by your team.

-## Folders and Files
+## 1. Folders and Files

 Most people use folders to organize their files regardless of operating system (Windows, IOS, Linux).
 A small change to how folders are labeled can significantly improve the ability for others to follow what you did, the order you did it in and where you did it.

-**Number folders in order of their creation by prepending the descriptive folder name that you usually create with a number starting with 00_, followed by 01_, 02_, 03_ and so forth like so:**
+**Number folders in order of their creation**

+Prepend the descriptive folder name that you usually create with a number starting with 00_, followed by 01_, 02_, 03_ and so forth like so:

 * Project folder
   * 00_RawData